Please ensure Javascript is enabled for purposes of website accessibility

 Cayman Islands, Hong Kong

-The purpose of this memorandum, which has been prepared for the assistance of anyone who is considering establishing a segregated portfolio company in the Cayman Islands, is to provide a summary of its key features and to examine some of its potential uses.
+This briefing aims to assist anyone who is considering establishing a segregated portfolio company in the Cayman Islands, providing a summary of its key features and examining some of its potential uses.

-This memorandum is intended to provide a general summary of the position under Cayman Islands law as at the date shown on the cover; it is not to be taken as specific legal advice applicable to particular issues or circumstances.
-Anyone considering establishing a segregated portfolio company should contact one of the Ogier partners listed here.
+It provides a general summary of segregated portfolio companies under Cayman Islands law as at the date shown above; it is not to be taken as specific legal advice applicable to particular issues or circumstances.
+Anyone considering establishing a segregated portfolio company should contact one of the Ogier team via their contacts details below.

 Introduction